-Two crosswalks at the intersection of Cameron Street and Ramsey Avenue, and all four crosswalks at the intersection of Georgia Avenue and Cameron Street will be upgraded with continental-style markings.
+Two crosswalks at the intersection of Cameron Street and Ramsey Avenue will be upgraded with continental-style markings.

 Maximize safety by increasing and improving the quality of pedestrian-scale lighting provided along roadways, walkways, bicycle facilities, crosswalks, and pedestrian underpasses.